Online matching games in bipartite expanders and applications: Fast online matching

-A 3-clone of $G$ has dynamic matching up to $3(K-1) \ge 2K$, since applying proposition~\ref{prop:poly_time_matching} to $G$ provides a graph with dynamic matching up to $K-1$.
-Thus the 3-clone of this graph has dynamic matching up to $3(K-1)$.
+By the remark above on de-amortization, a 2-clone of $G$ has online matching up to $K/2$ with load $O(\log N)$.
+Hence, a 4-clone of $G$ has such matching up to~$K$.

-The union of $G$ with a 3-clone of $G$ is a 4-clone.
-Hence, we conclude that this 4-clone has dynamic matching with load $O(\log N)$ and $\poly(N)$ preparation time.
-Using the remark above, an $8$-clone has dynamic matching with load $O(\log N)$, hence the same is true for the original graph~$G$. \end{proof}
+Therefore, the original graph of the theorem has matching up to $K$ with load $O(\log N)$, by multiplying by $4$ the constant hidden in $O(\cdot)$.
+The theorem is proven, except for the lemma. \end{proof}

 \begin{proof}[Proof of the lemma.]
-Let $F$ be the graph with $(\tfrac 1 2 D + 3)$-expansion and let $G$ be the graph with polynomial time dynamic matching.
+Let $F$ be the graph with $(\tfrac 1 2 D + 2)$-expansion and let $G$ be the graph with polynomial time online matching.
 We may assume that their right nodes are disjoint, because this affects the load by at most a factor 2.
-Let $T$ be a polynomial of $N$ that we determine later.

-The preparation algorithm precomputes matches for nodes that are in some sense ``at-risk'' because many of their neighbors have some load in $F$.
+The preparation algorithm uses~$G$ as a safety buffer to precompute in it matches for nodes that are at-risk in the sense that they have many busy neighbors in~$F$ (the precise definition is below).
 The preparation and retraction algorithms share a queue containing matches in~$G$.
+Let $T$ be a polynomial of $N$ that we determine later.

-To process the first $T$ requests, we apply the fast algorithm from lemma~\ref{lem:roundT_matching} using~$F$.
-Since $F$ has $3$-expansion, we obtain matching with load $O(\log T)$.
+{\em Match generation for the first $T$ requests.} Apply the fast matching algorithm from \cref{cor:TroundMatching} using graph~$F$.
+Since $F$ has $1$-expansion, we obtain matching with load~$O(\log T)$.

-{\em Preparation algorithm.} Retract all matches from the queue.
-Also retract all precomputed matches from the previous run of the preparation algorithm that are not matches in $F \cup G$.
+{\em Preparation algorithm.} Run $G$'s retraction algorithm for all matches from the queue.
+Also run it for all precomputed matches from the previous run of the preparation algorithm that are not in the current matching.

-We call a right node of $F$ {\em disabled} if it has load at least~1.
+We call a right node of $F$ {\em disabled} if it is matched.
 The others are called {\em enabled}.
 Let $A$ be the set of left nodes with at least $D/2$ disabled neighbors (the at-risk nodes).
 Compute the induced subgraph $F'$ of $F$ containing the left nodes \emph{not} in $A$ and the enabled right nodes.
-(The set $A$ and this graph are fixed until the next run of the preparation algorithm and will be used in the fast computation of matches below.)
+The set $A$ and graph $F'$ are fixed until the next run of the preparation algorithm and will be used in the fast match generation algorithm below.

-Precompute matches in $G$ for all nodes in $A$ that do not already have a match.
+Precompute matches in $G$ for all nodes in $A$.
 Do this by generating requests 1-by-1 in any order.
-(We soon explain that at most $2K$ precomputed matches are used simultaneously.)
+(We soon explain that $G$'s matching algorithm will indeed produce matches.)